15 Central Park West: 2010s to present

 High-priced sales at 15 CPW continued in the 2010s.
 The New York Times wrote: "15 Central Park West has sustained its status as a real estate success story at a time when 'real estate' and 'success story' rarely appear in the same sentence."
 Although the building faced competition from newer Billionaires' Row developments like One57 by the early 2010s, William Lie Zeckendorf said he believed the building's units were underpriced.
-In early 2012, Russian oligarch Dmitry Rybolovlev paid $88 million for a penthouse apartment for his daughter Ekaterina Rybolovleva, making it the most expensive residence in New York City.
+In late 2011, Russian oligarch Dmitry Rybolovlev paid $88 million for a penthouse apartment for his daughter Ekaterina Rybolovleva, making it the most expensive residence in New York City.
 The transaction encouraged developers of nearby buildings to raise their apartment prices, although it was surpassed by a sale at One57 not long afterward.
 In spite of these high-priced sales, the building's residents paid relatively low tax rates due to an old New York state law regarding tax valuations.

 According to a 2017 report, apartments at 15 CPW generally were more expensive than at any other building in the city, even compared with Billionaires' Row developments such as 432 Park Avenue and One57.
 There had been eight sales at 15 CPW over a twelve-month period, with an average price of 6,045 $/ft2, compared to an average of 2,494 $/ft2 for the top hundred buildings.
 One of these was for a maid's residence, which had been sold for over $5 million.
 In October 2018, Madison Realty Capital placed a $27.7 million first mortgage loan on the building, allowing the owners of 15 CPW to refinance the building's existing debt.
+Best Buy closed its store within the building's retail podium in early 2023, putting the retail portion of the building in danger of foreclosure.